Llandudno Pier: Construction

-It was designed by civil engineers Sir James William Brunlees (1816–92, knighted 1886) and Alexander McKerrow (1837–1920) and built by the contractor John Dixon for the Llandudno Pier Company.
-After the original designs were approved in the Llandudno Pier Order 1876 on 29 May 1876 by Parliament passing the Pier and Harbour Orders Confirmation Act 1876 (39 & 40 Vict. c. xl), the town's Improvement Commissioners and the Mostyn Estate, revised designs for the ornamental ironwork and elaborate kiosks were worked on by the architects Charles Henry Driver (1832–1900) and Charles H. Rew for Brunlees and McKerrow, in close collaboration with the Glasgow Elmbank foundry.
+Designed by civil engineers Sir James William Brunlees (1816–1892, knighted 1886) and Alexander McKerrow (1837–1920), the pier was built by the contractor John Dixon for the Llandudno Pier Company.
+The original designs were approved in the Llandudno Pier Order 1876 on 29 May 1876 by Parliament passing the Pier and Harbour Orders Confirmation Act 1876 (39 & 40 Vict. c. xl).
+Following approval, the town's Improvement Commissioners and the Mostyn Estate revised designs for the ornamental ironwork, and elaborate kiosks were created by the architects Charles Henry Driver (1832–1900) and Charles H. Rew for Brunlees and McKerrow, in close collaboration with the Glasgow Elmbank foundry.

-The new pier was reported to have cost around £30,000 to construct.
+Construction of the new pier was reported to have cost around £30,000.
 The first pile was driven by Lord Arthur Hill-Trevor on 16 September 1876, initiating the start of a 10-month construction period.
 By this time, 110 ft of pier had already been completed.